airvin/search-cli/readme.md

 ## TODO

+- Index null and empty string fields
+- Allow user to enter empty string for search value
+- Index flattened fields (i.e. tags and domain names)
+- Include `assignee_id` and `referrer_id` in the user-ticket relationship search
-- State machine for prompt options
+- Implement integration tests for the prompt
-- Load the list of organizations, users and tickets from file
-- Create the maps for each field
-- Implement search